Razor-eng/Razor-eng/README.md

 <h4>Front-End Development:</h4>
 - HTML, CSS, JavaScript: Core technologies for building interactive web pages.

-- Frameworks/Libraries: Experience with front-end frameworks like Angular, React, or Vue.js.
+- Frameworks/Libraries: Experience with front-end frameworks like Angular, React, Next or Vue.js.

-- Responsive Design: Building mobile-friendly websites using Bootstrap or similar tools.
+- Responsive Design: Building mobile-friendly websites using Bootstrap, Tailwind CSS, Shadcn or similar tools.

-- Back-End Development:
+<h4>Back-End Development:</h4>
 - Java: Expertise in using Java for server-side programming, including servlets and JSP (Java Server Pages).

 - Spring Framework: Knowledge of Spring Boot for building efficient, scalable applications with REST APIs.

-- Database Management: Experience with SQL (MySQL, PostgreSQL) and NoSQL databases (MongoDB) for data storage and retrieval.
+- Database Management: Experience with SQL (MySQL) and NoSQL databases (MongoDB) for data storage and retrieval.

 - Web Services: Building RESTful APIs for integration with front-end applications.

 <h4>Tools and Technologies:</h4>
 - Version Control: Proficient with Git and GitHub for version control and collaboration.

-- Integrated Development Environments (IDEs): Experience with tools like IntelliJ IDEA, Eclipse, or VS Code.
+- Integrated Development Environments (IDEs): Experience with tools like IntelliJ IDEA, Py Charm, Eclipse, or VS Code.

-- Testing: Familiar with unit testing and tools like JUnit, Mockito for backend testing.
-- Deployment: Understanding of deployment strategies, including using Docker, Kubernetes, and cloud platforms (AWS, Azure).
+- Deployment: Understanding of deployment strategies, including using Vercel and Firebase.

 <h4>Soft Skills:</h4>
 - Problem-Solving: Strong analytical skills for debugging and optimizing applications.

 - Collaboration: Ability to work in teams, understand requirements, and deliver software solutions.

 - Adaptability: Quick to learn new technologies and tools to stay up-to-date with industry trends.

 <h3 align="left">Languages and Tools:</h3>